m-newhauser/rag4rag/README.md

 Here's an example:

-# rag4rag: Using RAG to generate data for fine-tuning retrieval models

-**RAG datasets have a synthetic data problem.
-This repo is an ongoing experiment to solve it.**

-Using synthetic data to fine-tune retrieval models is a cheap and popular way to increase accuracy for RAG and agentic workflows.
-But synthetic data has a huge hallucination problem.
-This problem, however, can be fixed by using RAG to generate sythnetic data for fine-tuning rather than using LLMs in isolation.
-We call this **rag4rag**.

-### What type of data is needed for fine-tuning a retrieval model?
-Retrieval is the process of accessing or recovering stored information or items.
-To train models to be better at retrieval, we feed them a `context` along with `question` and `answer` pairs.

-Here's an example:
 ```json
 {
     "context": "Beyoncé's debut album, Dangerously in Love (2003), established her as a solo artist worldwide.",